 Home improvement projects often require knowledge and a set of skills that can take time to acquire.
 Most people learn as they go, diving in and picking up skills along the way.
 One of the best ways to learn is to ask friends, family members, or neighbors who already have the skills to help you start a project.
 Do-it-yourself manuals can also be found at your public library, covering topics from general home maintenance to specialized projects.
 Other people may choose to start with online courses and videos to gain the initial knowledge needed to start a project.
 Here are some online resources available to someone pursuing a DIY project:

-Home Care Workshop Series
+Home Care Education

 Need materials for your next project?
 Looking for a little bit of inspiration?
 Consider stopping by the ReStore, our nonprofit home improvement store and donation center that sells new and gently used furniture, appliances, home accessories, tools, building materials, and more.
 Pay a fraction of the retail price while helping us keep usable items out of landfills and supporting the local Habitat mission.